mbmohib/todo-app/README.md

 # TODO APP

-### A simple Todo App showing implementation of React Hooks, Redux using Feature First (modified) folder structure
+### A simple Todo App showing the implementation of React Hooks, Redux using Feature First (modified) folder structure

 ## Live